Buck Hill (British Columbia): History

 Buck Hill was named in the 1960s by Clearwater sheep rancher and guide, Ida DeKelver, for the numerous deer in the region.
 Emil and Ida DeKelver arrived in the Clearwater Valley in 1959 and settled on an 80-acre farm beside Candle Creek.
 At first, the DeKelvers raised dairy cattle.
 In 1962, they purchased a Trophy Mountain grazing lease and 100 ewes and rams from the Ronacher brothers.
 They soon expanded the herd to 300 and were very successful with the lush Trophy meadows.
 Their trail to the alpine followed Third Canyon Creek and passed just south of Buck Hill.
 Each spring and fall, it took three days to move their herd between the farm and the meadows.
 In 1969, mounting government pressure against grazing lease-holders persuaded the DeKelvers to switch to guiding and trail-riding on Trophy Mountain.
 They built a new trail up Spahats Creek which was much shorter than the Third Canyon route, although strenuous compared to today's stroll to the meadows.
 When logging started on Trophy Mountain in 1979 and roads were built almost to treeline, the DeKelvers' business was ruined and they retired to their Candle Creek farm.
 Ida DeKelver became the unofficial historian of the Clearwater Valley and created the Yellowhead Museum (now closed).
+She died at age 93 in 2017.
+Ida Falls near Buck Hill has been named in her memory and DeKelver Summit on Trophy Mountain commemorates Ida and Emil.